sabomichal/liquibase-mssql/README.md

 ### Change: 'createIndex'

-Extends create index change with includedColumns and fillFactor properties
+Extends create index change with includedColumns and fillFactor properties.
+Properties clustered and descending are supported.

 #### New attributes